Abouzar Rahimi

-Abouzar Rahimi (born September 17, 1981) is an Iranian footballer who plays for Damash Gilan in the Iran's Premier Football League.
+Abouzar Rahimi (born September 17, 1981) is an Iranian former footballer.

 Club career

 He started his football career with Shamoushak Golestan and then moved to Shamoushak Noshahr.
 He was part of Shamoushak when team was promoted to Pro League on 2003 he stayed there for 5 season and after team's relegation to Division 1 joined Foolad in 2006.
 He joined Rah Ahan F.C. in 2007.